lorengreenfield/halfcab/README.md

     </div>
 `

-export default args => component(singleField, args)
+export default args => cache(singleField, args)
 ```
 This essentially acts as a component cache.
-Notice that instead of just returning your component as the default function, you're simply creating a separate constant that holds the function, and then passing that function, along with the args, into the component wrapper function.
+Notice that instead of just returning your component as the default function, you're simply creating a separate constant that holds the function, and then passing that function, along with the args, into the cache wrapper function.

 You'll end up with slightly better performance than React (but not React Fibre) using the `component` wrapper.
 See the [halfcab Sierpinski Triangle example](https://resorts-interactive.com/uiperftest.html).